jackcogdill/stealthpng/README.md

 ## About

 Stegano is a steganography program made by Yentup written in C. It uses `libpng` and `openssl` for encryption.
-It is currently still in progress.

 ## Features